French expedition to Sardinia: Storm and siege

 As the French fleet of 36 vessels entered the Golfo di Cagliari, a severe storm struck, driving Truguet's ships off-shore.
 A number of troop transports were lost and the rest of the fleet was driven to Palmas on the southwestern coast of the island.
 There Truguet landed troops on the islands of San Pietro and Sant'Antioco, both of which were taken without fighting.
-He also landed parties on the Sardinian mainland, although they were driven off by Sardinian irregular forces sniping from the hillsides.
+He also landed parties on the Sardinian mainland, although they were driven off by Sardinian militia forces sniping from the hillsides.
 The Sardinians attributed the storm to St Thomas the Apostle, on whose feast day it occurred.

 Truguet remained off Palmas for a month, gathering his ships in preparation for another attack.
 On 22 January he again entered the Golfo di Cagliari, and sent a boat party of an officer and 20 men to demand the Sardinian surrender.
 The Sardinians, assembled for the feast day of Saint Ephesius, opened fire on the boat as it approached and killed 17 of the party, the survivors sheltering behind a neutral Swedish merchant vessel.
 Truguet was furious and ordered a heavy bombardment of the town on 25 January.
 By this point, Truguet had amassed 82 vessels for the invasion, including 41 transports, but his attack proved ineffective; the strength of the shore batteries and their use of heated shot inflicted significant damage to several French ships, which were unable to seriously damage the town.